lfrichter/semantic-cache/README.md

 ## 🧠 Analysis of Results

-  * **The Obvious Hit** (Distance: `0.0473`): The query *"Qual é a capital francesa?"* is an almost direct paraphrase of *"Qual a capital da França?"*.
+  * **The Obvious Hit** (Distance: `0.0473`): The query *"What is the capital of France?"* is an almost direct paraphrase of *"What is the French capital?"*.
 The system recognized this with an extremely low distance, resulting in a perfect and fast *hit*.

   * **The Smart Hit** (Distance: `0.1416`): This is the most impressive result.
-The query *"Qual a principal cidade da França?"* is not the same, but *semantically it is very close*.
+The query *"What is the main city in France?"* is not the same, but *semantically it is very close*.
 The system was smart enough to understand this proximity, and since the distance was below our `THRESHOLD` of `0.2`, it served the cached answer.
 Notice how the distance is greater than the first hit, which is logical and expected.

-  * **The Correct Misses** (Distances `0.6777` & `0.5936`): The queries about *"Dom Quixote"* and *"a cor do céu"* are semantically very distant from the "capital of France" topic.
+  * **The Correct Misses** (Distances `0.6777` & `0.5936`): The queries about *"Dom Quixote"* and *"the color of the sky"* are semantically very distant from the "capital of France" topic.
 The system calculated high distances, well above the threshold, and correctly identified them as *misses*.
 This proves the cache is not being too "permissive".

 ## 🛠️ Next Steps & Improvements